 When you’re pitting cherries for snacking, for jam, or for a pie, they don’t need to be pretty—they just need to have the pit removed.
 But when you want a pretty cherry for a garnish or an elegant dessert, you want a nicer-looking fruit.
 That requires a bit more manual work.
 This pitter makes that work a bit easier, since it’s designed to neatly cut out the pit without crushing, bruising, or breaking the fruit, and it leaves a neat hole.

 Whether you plan on stuffing the cherries or leaving them whole, they will look attractive on the plate.
-When you’re done pitting, this tool is dishwasher safe for easy cleaning.
+When you’re done pitting, this tool is dishwasher safe for easy cleaning, and as our tester noted, quite compact for easy storage in her gadget drawer.

 Container to catch pit and residual juices